2026 World Cup dream: Kaizer Chiefs star opens up on Bafana Bafana call-up hopes

 “I’m confident that my chance to represent the country will come at the right time,” he added.

-At the most recent AFCON tournament in Morocco, which was won by Senegal, South Africa exited the competition in the last 16 after defeat to Cameroon.
+At the most recent AFCON tournament in Morocco, which Senegal won, South Africa exited the competition in the last 16 after a defeat to Cameroon.
 Head coach Hugo Broos will be hoping for a far stronger showing when the World Cup kicks off.

 PAY ATTENTION: Follow Briefly News on Twitter and never miss the hottest topics!
 Find us at @brieflyza!